stanczyk280/erl_term_analyzer/README.md

-A NIF written i C++ for erlang for bit by bit analyzation of erlang terms
+An Erlang NIF written in C++ for bit by bit analyzation of erlang terms

 Example output when analayzing an "integer of value 100":
 ```